Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 The signing key can be loaded to CTL using `WalletSpec`'s `UseKeys` constructor.
 See [`examples/KeyWallet/Internal/Pkh2PkhContract.purs`](../examples/KeyWallet/Internal/Pkh2PkhContract.purs#L49).

 From here you can submit transactions that will be signed with your private key, or perhaps export transactions to be tested with external tools such as [`plutip` testing tool](https://github.com/mlabs-haskell/plutip).
-We are currently working on integration with the plutip.
-These will be included in an upcoming release of CTL.

 ### With a light wallet

-For full testing with browser-based light wallets, tools such as [`puppeteer`](https://github.com/puppeteer/puppeteer) or its [Purescript bindings](https://pursuit.purescript.org/packages/purescript-toppokki) might be useful.
+For full testing with browser-based light wallets see [E2E Testing in the Browser](./e2e-testing.md).

+### Plutip integration

+Plutip is a tool for testing contracts on a local testnet.
+See [CTL integration with Plutip](./plutip-testing.md).